SzymonNowakowski/DIY_wall_panel/README.md

 ## Assembly instructions
 I recommend using a wikol-like wood glue for gluing plywood.
 It is a (relatively) safe adhesive.

 - The frame consists of 2 layers of 12 mm thick plywood.
-They should be glued together.
+Glue them together.
 - The panel proper consists of 3 mm inner layer, followed by 2 layers of 4 mm thickness with holes for the screw nut grid, followed by the outer layer of 3 mm.
-They should be glued together, but before you glue the outer 3 mm layer, press the 400 screw nuts into their slots!
+Glue all of them together, but before you glue the outer 3 mm layer, press the 400 screw nuts into their slots!
 - Glue the frame with the panel proper
 - Mount the panel on the wall with 4 mounting screws.
 As the thing is quite heavy, consider using at least 8 mm wall plugs.
 - As your kids might get the idea to unmount the panel from the wall, you might consider masking the 4 mounting screw heads with a silicone.